Donovan, Dempsey to broadcast World Cup in US for Fox – KION546

 Derek Rae is paired with former U.S. midfielder Aly Wagner.
 They called 10 games together from a Los Angeles studio during Fox’s 2018 coverage and three on-site in a late change in plans, two round of 16 games and a quarterfinal.
 Rae is ESPN’s lead Bundesliga commentator.

 JP Dellacamera will work with former U.S. forward Cobi Jones, Dellacamera’s 10th consecutive men’s World Cup on television or radio to go along with six Women’s World Cups.
-Four years ago, Dellacamera was joined in Russia by former U.S. goalkeeper Tony Meola for 13 matches.
+Four years ago, Dellacamera was joined by former U.S. goalkeeper Tony Meola for 13 matches,

 Fox used six crews four years ago: Glenn Davis and Cobi Jones broadcast seven games and Jorge Perez-Navarro and Mariano Trujillo worked four.